sdsc/vmd-roll/README.md

 This roll bundles the Visual Molecular Dynamics package.
 For more information about the package, please visit the <a href="http://www.ks.uiuc.edu/Research/vmd">official web page</a>.

+**NOTE: Starting with version 1.9.4 vmd uses Python 3.x in order to use the latest numpy which _requires_ the use of Python 3.x.**

 ## Requirements

 To build/install this roll you must have root access to a Rocks development